mvolkmann/blog/src/smalltalk/41-morphic.md

 such as Squeak, Pharo, and Cuis.
 It defines user interfaces with "morphs" which are what other graphical systems refer to as widgets or components.
-Morphs are graphical items that can be added to the `WorldMorph` (desktop) or a `LayoutMorph`.
-TODO: Technically speaking, can any morph be embedded in any other morph?

 For a great introduction to Morphic, see
 <a href="https://www.youtube.com/watch?v=62baNn3c56Y"